jthefang/LearningUnity/README.md

 - **Condition** used to decide when transition occurs
 	- Can have more than 1 condition per transition (=> all conditions must be met to trigger the condition
 	- If you want 1 condition OR another condition to trigger a transition => add another transition between the 2 states + another condition with that transition
-- **Trigger** = boolean parameter that is rest to false once transition is triggered once
+- **Trigger** = boolean parameter that is set to false once transition is triggered once
 	- To trigger a state:
 		- Parameters tab → + → Trigger => Click on transition arrow → Conditions → +
 - **Int** - e.g. count how many times GO is hit => play special animation on the 10th time
 	- Can assign a **default value** to this parameter
+- **Bool** - add as parameter in Animator --> click on a transition and add condition bool = T/F
+	- this makes it so that whenever the bool is T/F the transition is triggered
 ## State machine behaviors
 - Have GO do something only when it's in a certain state
 - Animator view → Click on state → Inspector → Add behavior → new script